dinanathsj29/javascript-beginners-tutorial/README.md

 </body>
 ```

-#### 3. External JavaScript .js file (separation of concern)
+### 03.02.03.
+External JavaScript .js file (separation of concern)

 - We can easily write JavaScript code in between the `script element`.
-In a real-world application, we have 100+ maybe even 1000+ lines of code, we don't want to write all that code in line here
+In a real-world application, we have 100+ maybe even 1000+ lines of code, we don't want to write all that code inline here
 - We must have to `extract and separate` our JavaScript behavior code from our HTML markup code
 - A simple thumb-rule is if we have a lot of JavaScript code, we can put it into a separate file
 - We can use/add/attach an external JavaScript file by using `<script>` tag with `src (source)` attribute: